sourcehut-mirrors/chawan/doc/api.md

 When `save` is true, the user is prompted to save the resource instead of displaying it in a buffer.
 <p>
+When `charset` is not null, the specified charset label is forced instead of regular charset detection.
 </td>
 </tr>